 - Damaged tissue on the inside of your cheek

-Common treatments that Dr. Daxon and Dr. Lowry use to treat teeth grinding are splint therapy and mouth guards.
+Common treatments that Dr. Daxon uses to treat teeth grinding are splint therapy and mouth guards.
 Splints and mouth guards are constructed of hard acrylic or high-grade plastic, custom made and molded to fit over your upper and lower teeth.
 Usually worn while you sleep, the teeth grinding splint or mouth guard protects your teeth from damage and reduces muscle strain.

-When teeth grinding is caused by malocclusion, Dr. Daxon and Dr. Lowry may work to repair the tempormandibular joint (TMJ).
+When teeth grinding is caused by malocclusion, Dr. Daxon may work to repair the temporomandibular joint (TMJ).
 Teeth that have been affected by teeth grinding may be repaired through a range of restorative and cosmetic dental procedures.

 If you are suffering because of teeth grinding, contact Daxon Dentistry for your evaluation and learn what treatment options are available for you.